kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Example Application
 ===================

 This tutorial begins by deploying a sample application.
-The application is contrived, but useful for demonstrating Kanister's features.
+While this application is intentionally simplified, it serves the purpose of demonstrating Kanister's features.
 The application appends the current time to a log file every second.
-The application's container includes the aws command-line client which we'll use later in the tutorial.
-The application is installed in the ``default`` namespace.
+The application's container includes the aws command-line client which we will use in later sections of this tutorial.
+This application is installed in the ``default`` namespace.

 .. code-block:: yaml